-Were You in an Accident Involving a Bus in West Palm Beach?
+Were You in a Bus Accident in West Palm Beach?

 Local governments in West Palm Beach and Palm Beach County spent years studying how to provide everyone with the best transportation while relieving traffic congestion.
 One of their many focuses was to create a bus system to serve commuters.